-Planning a trip to the Yukon in Canada?
-From flying over Kluane National Park to hiking the Sam McGee Trail, these are the top 5 things to do in the Yukon!
+Are you planning a trip to Yukon in Canada?
+From flying over the glacier in Kluane National Park to hiking the Sam McGee Trail for some of the best view, these are the best 5 things to do in Yukon!

 When I think of Canada, I think of wide open spaces, of snow-capped mountains and of deep dense forests.

-Another way of looking at it is the population of the UK (66 million people) could all fit into the Yukon a couple of times over.
+Another way of looking at it is the population of the UK (66 million people) could all fit into Yukon a few of times over.

 Whether it’s the sirens of a city or being surrounded by hundreds of people when walking down a street, at times I find London so overwhelming – it’s sensory overload in every sense of the word.